-The second holy day that is on the calendar is the Passover.
-It was to be celebrated on the fourteenth day of the first month of the Jewish year:
+The second holy day that's on the Levitical calendar is the Passover.
+It was to be celebrated on the 14th day of the 1st month of the Jewish year:

 Leviticus 23:5: "In the fourteenth day of the first month at even is the Lord's passover."